 City Car - 1980:

 On return to the USA from Japan in 1980, I found an old Seabring Vanguard Electric City Car in the weeds behind a house in Greenbelt maryland.
-I restored it, and got it on the road. it worked well for my 5 mile commute to the Naval Acadmey in Annapolis, but when I moved in 1990 to a 15 mile one-way commute, the car could not make the round trip.
+I restored it, and got it on the road. it worked well for my 5 mile commute to the Naval Academy in Annapolis, but when I moved in 1990 to a 15 mile one-way commute, the car could not make the round trip.
 Despite my 24 years of persistence against the bureaucrats at the Naval Academy, I still cannot get permission to plug the car into the standard outlet by my parking place and pay the approximately 60 cents for the electricity and the privilege.
-That battle continues!
+That battle continues even now in 2017!

-SOLAR Energy and Charging: The solar panels on the car were a nice touch back in 2007, but as the cost of home-solar plumeted, it became far more practical to not bother with the 15 sqft of solar on the roof of the car when my house roof contains 100 times more area!
-I switched my efforts then in 2010 to this 8 kW solar array in my backyard (photo to right of the first 2.8 kW).
-It provided up to 10 KWH per day which is equivalent to about 30 miles on the road.
-But this project was mired in the mud for 2 yeard because the Maryland Department of the Environment regulations against solar panels on piers or within 100' of the water adjacent creek.
+SOLAR Energy and Charging: The solar panels on the car were a nice touch back in 2007, but as the cost of home-solar plumeted, it is far more practical to ignore the 15 sqft on the roof of the car when my house roof contains 100 times more area!
+So in 2010 my first 8 kW solar array in my backyard (photo to right of the first 2.8 kW) provided up to 10 KWH per day which is equivalent to about 40 miles on the road.
+But this project was mired in the mud for 2 years because of Maryland Department of the Environment rules against solar panels on piers or within 100' of the water.
 See Solar Laws headaches.

-Solar Prius - PURPOSE - Power-to-GO: .
-The value of the solar panels on the car comes from their portability.
-As an augmentation to daily commuting vehicle fuel economy, they may only gain 10% or so in MPG.
-And like many other Plug-in conversions for hybrids, this investment has an indeterminate cost-effective break-even point, because it solely depends on how much you need electrical power when you are far from the grid.
+Solar Prius - Power-to-GO: .
+The only real value of the solar panels on the car came from their portability.
+For daily commuting, they only gained 10% or less in MPG.
+But like all solar, the higher value comes when I am out of plug's reach of the grid.
 Solar Power portability gives peace-of-mind where there is no gas or plug-in electricity available.
 Or for 8 hours all day parked at work.
 See more about Prius Emergency Field-Day Power.
 As an aside, field work involves a lot of overnight accomodations in the Prius-Inn.
 See my Prius Inn accomodations for one.

-More photos of the final installation after 6 months: Roof Rear, Front, Driver corner, Side and Hood,
+More photos of the final installation (they are still holding in there now 8 years later!): Roof Rear, Front, Driver corner, Side and Hood,

 Payback: .
 If you can take solar power where you need it, then its value can be far greater than 15 cents per KWH. .
 And if you need power in the field, and don't have any, then solar power is cheap at any price. .
 Just consuming it in the Prius is an equivalent payback of 30 cents per KWH which is better than the 15 cents at home.
 The incentive for this conversion comes from the simple economics of solar power:

-PHEV BATTERY: .
-The primary purpose of the PHEV battery in this conversion is not so much to guarantee longer range on electric alone, but to have a place to safely put the solar power without any risk of overcharging or over cycling the original Toyota HV battery. .
-The photo at right shows my added 9 Amp-Hour cells in the wheel well prior to being wired together in series.
+PHEV Conversion: .
+The primary purpose of the PHEV battery in this car was not so much for longer range, but to have a place to safely put the solar power without overcharging or over cycling the original Toyota HV battery. .
+The photo shows the added 9 Amp-Hour cells in the wheel.

-The discharge controller feeds power into the Prius to extend gas mileage but at a low enough rate (half hour) to not confuse the Prius computers.
-Also, the controller will not waste energy from the OEM battery back into the PHEV battery.
+The circuit feeds current into the Prius to extend gas mileage but at a low enough rate (half hour) to not confuse the Prius computers.
+Also, the circuit prevents current from the OEM battery back into the PHEV battery.
 The only time the PHEV battery is charged is during regenerative braking, from solar power, and from over night plug in.
 The batteries are designed to be cycled to about 50% yielding a lifetime of about 2 years.

 Bottom line: .
 If you want to have some solar power in the field such as for Field events, emergencies, or just watching the kids soccer match, this array has been designed to aerodynamically and asthetically match the Prius for maximum economy.